Learning As You Grow

 Yes, it may look and taste like thousands of others, but it has a history and a connection unlike all the rest.
 For me, this berry is a distinct piece of fruit.
 I have watched her for days, waiting, until she’s perfectly ripe, trying to get to her before the caterpillars do.

-Consumption becomes tied to specifics with sincere meaning.
+Consumption becomes tied to holy specifics, with sincere meaning.
 This little suburban freeway garden of mine, begins to feel like holy ground.
 Yes, even against the backdrop of a land where things are not generally held sacred.

 Speaking of anthropology, I grew up in a world with very shallow roots.
 California has only been a state for about 150 years.
 Our nation has only been around for a few hundred more.
 We live in the land of new opportunities, yet generally, with a very short-term memory for what has gone on before us.